I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-ShortcutJacker/README.md

 This is done by taking advantage of the ```Target``` field where powershell commands can be stored or run.

+This field can store a max of 259 VISIBLE characters in that bar however after some testing I found you can store 924 characters int the ```$code``` variable and it will still run.

-This field can store a max of 259 characters so if your command exceeds that consider using an IWR function to download and execute a longer script.
+So if your command exceeds that consider using an IWR function to download and execute a longer script.

 I have an Invoke WebRequest tutorial for that [HERE](https://www.youtube.com/watch?v=bPkBzyEnr-w&list=PL3NRVyAumvmppdfMFMUzMug9Cn_MtF6ub&index=13)